csecht/gravwave-taskX-df/README.md

 Rarely, a GPU card running gravitation wave tasks will lose compute ability, thus delaying progress and, hours later, either time-out or exit with a computation error.
-By default, this script provides a warning when a task takes more than 20 minutes to complete.
+By default, this script provides a warning when a task takes more than 40 minutes to complete.
 This time can be set in the taskXDF.cfg file.
-There an option in taskXDF.cfg to abort a too-long task; the default setting is auto_abort=no. You can change this to auto_abort=yes, but be sure to set a reasonable task time limit.
+There an option in taskXDF.cfg to suspend a too-long task; the default setting is auto_suspend=no. You can change this to auto_suspend=yes, but be sure to set a reasonable task time limit.